The Best Natural Sunscreens (and what to avoid)

 As the weather warms up here in Australia I wanted to share our Top 3 family favourite sunscreens and what you definitely need to avoid when choosing a sunscreen

 I don’t know about you but I’m a summer babe through and through.
 I abhor the cold am always dreaming about long, hot, sunny days.

-1) Chemical based sunscreens use chemical ingredients or active constituents that absorb UV radiation preventing the rays from penetrating the skin.
+1) Chemical-based sunscreens use chemical ingredients or active constituents that absorb UV radiation preventing the rays from penetrating the skin.
 Basically, the sunblock soaks up the rays like a sponge.
-They contain ingredients like synthetic preservatives, synthetic fragrances and parabens, and toxic ingredients like oxybenzone (endocrine disruptor and bleaches and kills coral reefs.
-This ingredient is actually banned in Hawaii), avobenzone, octisilate, retinyl palmitate (may harm skin and may lead to skin tumours), to name a few.
+They contain ingredients like synthetic preservatives, synthetic fragrances, and parabens, and toxic ingredients like oxybenzone (endocrine disruptor and bleaches and kills coral reefs.
+This ingredient is actually banned in Hawaii), avobenzone, octisilate, retinyl palmitate (may harm the skin and may lead to skin tumors), to name a few.

 Does this sound familiar?

 “This sunscreen makes me look like a ghost”

 “It’s too oily”

 “It doesn’t rub in”

 While I’ve personally been prepared to just suck up all the shortcomings, the kids end up sneaking off and using their mate’s sunscreens which is defeating the whole purpose.